 Although these findings have fostered enthusiasm for vitamin D having a protective potential for pancreatic cancer, the inherent limitations of these studies should be recognized.
 In the first study, the six determinants of 25(OH) vitamin D status only explain 28% of the variability of vitamin D status and race was not controlled in any model (47).
 Data on time spend outside, an important determinant for vitamin D status, was not used to create the score.
-African-American race was one of the most important components of the predicted 25(OH) vitamin D status score (47) but is an established risk factor for pancreatic cancer, associated with a greater than 2-fold increase risk for digestive cancer mortality in the HPFS, and factors other than vitamin D status could explain the race-cancer disparity.
-Greater than 70% of 25(OH) vitamin D status among the men in this cohort was explained by factors other than those of the predicted 25(OH) vitamin D score, and the study's reported association for pancreatic cancer may be confounded by race.

-TABLE 1.
-RRs and 95% CIs of baseline total vitamin D intake, vitamin D intake from food sources, and pancreatic cancer in the HPFS and NHS cohorts^a
+African American race was one of the most important components of the predicted 25(OH) vitamin D status score (47) but is an established risk factor for pancreatic cancer, associated with a greater than 2-fold increase risk for digestive cancer mortality in the HPFS, and factors other than vitamin D status could explain the race-cancer disparity.
+Greater than 70% of 25(OH) vitamin D status among the men in this cohort was explained by factors other than those of the predicted 25(OH) vitamin D score and the study's reported association for pancreatic cancer may be confounded by race.
+The greatest limitation of the second study is that vitamin D intake does not necessary reflect vitamin D status because it excludes cutaneous production of vitamin D. In addition, for both this and the predictive 25(OH) vitamin D status score study, vitamin D intake from foods is imprecisely estimated because present United States food composition databases for vitamin D are inadequate (51).
+This could contribute to inaccurate or attenuated associations.
+The protective association between total vitamin D intake and pancreatic cancer was observed only among men who reported taking supplemental vitamin D. Total vitamin D intake was modestly correlated with vitamin D status (Pearson correlation r=0.35) (50) and supplemental vitamin D was not a strong predictor of vitamin D status (47) in subsets of the HPFS cohort.
+It is possible that the reported association for total vitamin D intake, particularly related to supplemental vitamin D, could be explained by other vitamins, behaviors or lifestyle factors that are protective for pancreatic cancer and not adequately controlled.
+Although these studies are both prospective and represent important contributions to our understanding of this question, neither study examined vitamin D status and some caution is warranted in interpreting their results.